Walpurgis in the Harz Mountains

 The significance of Walpurgis in the Harz Mountains

-The Walpurgis festival in the Harz Mountains has been firmly anchored in tradition for several hundred years and is intended to drive away winter once and for all while welcoming spring with cheerfulness.
-The history of the European festival dates back to pre-Christian times, whereby it is assumed that the inhabitants of the Harz Mountains at that time already celebrated such a spring festival more than 1,000 years ago, on the occasion of which offerings were made to the Germanic god Wodan.
+The Walpurgis festival in the Harz Mountains has been a tradition for several hundred years and is intended to drive away winter for good and at the same time welcome spring with cheerfulness.
+The history of the European festival dates back to pre-Christian times, whereby it is assumed that the inhabitants of the Harz Mountains at that time celebrated such a spring festival more than 1,000 years ago, on the occasion of which offerings were made to the Germanic god Wodan.
 As well as celebrating the arrival of spring, the festival also served to drive away evil spirits by dressing up in costumes and masks.

 According to legend, witches gather every year above the Bode Valley at the witches' dance site near Thale to fly together to the Brocken and marry the devil there.
 Once at the actual meeting point of the witches' festival, all the witches danced around the fire and the devilish goings-on took their course.
 By marrying the devil, the witches were supposed to gain the magical powers of sorcery.